PCO (wrestler): Digital Media Champion (2024)

 On the August 1 episode of TNA Impact, PCO and De Lander's wedding was interrupted by a returning Matt Cardona, who attacked him and ruined their wedding.
 While feuding with Cardona, PCO successfully defended the Digital Media Championship and International Heavyweight Championship against Shera at Emergence and Rhino in a no disqualification match on the October 17 episode of Impact!.
 PCO's rivalry with Cardona intensified during the following months, culminating in a Monster's Ball match at Bound for Glory, which PCO won to retain his titles.
 Following the event, PCO formed a tag team with Sami Callihan and began pursuing the TNA World Tag Team Championship.
 At Final Resolution, PCO and Callihan participated in a three-way tag team match against Jake Something and The Rascalz.
 Rascalz won the match.

 PCO's contract with TNA expired at the end of 2024 while he still held the TNA Digital Media Championship.
 PCO's last match in TNA took place on December 14, in which he and Callihan lost to the World Tag Team Champions The Hardys in a non-title match; the match aired on the January 16, 2025 episode of Impact! following his departure.

 Game Changer Wrestling (2025)

 On January 19, 2025, PCO appeared at the Game Changer Wrestling (GCW) event "The People vs. GCW", winning a Rumble match.
 During the event, he smashed the TNA Digital Media championship with a sledgehammer and attempted to make a shoot promo against TNA before the feed abruptly cut.
 Journalist Dave Meltzer suggested that PCO was disgruntled due to TNA having rescinded a contract offer, then asked him to lose the title in his final appearance.
-In August 2025, PCO returned to GCW at its "2-Day War" pay-per-view, teaming with Nate Webb in a loss to the Outbreak.
+In August 2025, PCO returned to GCW at its cross-promotioonal "2-Day War" pay-per-view with Juggalo Championship Wrestling (JCW), teaming with Nate Webb in a loss to the Outbreak.

-Independent circuit (2025-present)

-After leaving TNA, PCO resumed wrestling regularly on the independent circuit.
-In March 2025 at Mayhem Tag 2, PCO made his Maple Leaf Pro Wrestling debut against Michael Allen Richard Clark in a street fight.